Alfresco/docs-alfresco/_includes/ags/declare-record.md

-You can create records from files in non-Records Management sites and add them straight into the File Plan.
+You can create records from files in non-Records Management sites and add them straight into the {% include tooltip.html word="fileplan" text="File Plan" %}.

 1. In the *Document Library* of an Alfresco site find the file you want to declare as a record.